-The Beacon is a great place to go if you want to enjoy the views that Greenock has to offer as it overlooks the River Clyde estuary towards the hills of Argyll and Dunbartonshire.
+The Beacon Arts Centre is a great place to go if you want to enjoy the views that Greenock offers, as the Centre overlooks the River Clyde estuary towards the hills of Argyll and Dunbartonshire.

-Families will travel to this gorgeous sandy beach throughout the year to enjoy a picnic and a walk along the shore.
+Families will travel to this beautiful sandy beach site throughout the year to enjoy a picnic and a walk along the shore.

-This saltwater pool is heated to 29 ºC, perfect if you aren’t brave enough to try wild swimming in Scotland.
-After a swim, you can chill out on Gourock Pools traditional patio and enjoy the views of the Clyde Estuary.
+This saltwater pool is heated to 29 ºC, which is perfect if you aren’t brave enough to try wild swimming in Scotland.
+After a swim, you can chill out on Gourock Pools’ traditional patio and enjoy the views of the Clyde Estuary.

-This pool is a four-star Scottish Tourist Board attraction and was recently refurbished as part of a £1.8m renovation project consisting of modern and contemporary changing facilities.
+This pool is a four-star Scottish Tourist Board site and was recently refurbished as part of a £1.8m renovation project consisting of modern and contemporary changing facilities.

 Greenock Ice Rink